Financial-Times/origami/components/o-typography/MIGRATION.md

 ### Migrating from v7 to o3-typography

-#### Fonts

-Fonts are now part of [o3-foundation](https://github.com/Financial-Times/origami/blob/main/components/o3-foundation/README.md).
-Please refer to the o3-foundation documentation for more information.

 #### Themes

 Brands are now applied using a parent data attribute `data-o3-brand`.
 Likewise, themes are applied using `data-o3-theme` – this may be placed on the on a parent element or the `o3-typography` component directly.